Steamed Salmon with Garlic, Herbs and Lemon is quite possibly the easiest way to cook salmon EVER. End of story.

 If there's one cookbook that's stayed in the front of my mind recently (besides my own) it's 100% Istanbul from Cookbook Club #10!
 There's a steamed salmon recipe in the book that drives me WILD.
 And I'm convinced it's 100% the best way to cook fish.

 All of that boils down to a recipe for success!
-I’ve been making this for dinner parties on the regular recently.
-I’ll serve it up with some steamed white rice that I’ve tossed with plenty of mint for extra flavor.
+I've been making this for dinner parties for ages.
+Add to that the fact that Poppy LOVES it!
+I'll serve it up with some steamed white rice that I've tossed with plenty of mint for extra flavor.
 And then a veggie on the side.
-It’s simple, incredibly flavorful, and I am 10000% positive you guys will be obsessed!!
-Enjoy!
+It's simple, incredibly flavorful, and I am 10000% positive you guys will be obsessed!!

 Steamed Salmon with Garlic, Herbs and Lemon

-- 1 lb skin on salmon cut into 2-3 inch pieces
+- 1 ½ lbs skin on salmon cut into 4 equal sized pieces

 - 1 yellow onion thinly sliced